-1 Introduction 1
+1. Introduction 1

-2 Compliance with the Branch Guidelines 2
+2. Compliance with the Guidelines 2

-3 Availability of assets and winding up 2
+3. Availability of assets and winding up 2

-4 Worldwide financial resources 3
+4. Worldwide financial resources 3

-5 Scheme of operations 4
+5. Scheme of operations 3

-6 Annual and quarterly reporting requirements-Reporting 4
+6. Annual and quarterly reporting requirements 3

-6A Notifications 8
+6A.
+Notifications 6

-7 Third-country branches as composites 9
+7. Third-country branches as composites 7

-8 Application of other supervisory statements to third-country branch under takings9
+8. Application of other supervisory statements to third-country branch undertakings7

-9 Own Risk and Solvency Assessment ('ORSA') reporting 9
+9. Own Risk and Solvency Assessment ('ORSA') reporting 7

-10 System of governance 10
+10. System of governance 8

-11 The Senior Managers & Certification Regime (SM&CR) 10
+11. The Senior Managers & Certification Regime (SM&CR) 8

-12 Whistleblowing 11
+12. Whistleblowing 9

-13 Re-domiciliation of third-country insurers 11
+13. Re-domiciliation of third-country insurers 9

-14 Operational risk and outsourcing 12
+14. Operational risk and outsourcing 9

-Appe Appendix 1 - Remaining relevant Branch Guidelines 13

-Anne Annex - SS44/15 updates 14
+Anne 11

-1 Introduction
+1. Introduction

-- 1.1 This supervisory statement is addressed to third-country insurance undertakings that are headquartered outside of the UK or Gibraltar, and have a UK branch (third-country branch undertakings).
+1.1 This supervisory statement is addressed to third-country insurance undertakings that are headquartered outside of the UK or Gibraltar, and have a UK branch (third-country branch undertakings).
 This includes third-country insurance undertakings that have a UK branch that solely carries out reinsurance activities (a third-country pure reinsurance branch).
-The statement replaces Supervisory Statement 10/15 'Solvency II: third-country branches'.1 It should be read alongside the Third Country Branches Part of the Prudential Regulation Authority (PRA) Rulebook, any other rules in the PRA Rulebook that apply to third-country branch undertakings, the relevant European legislation (as it forms part of retained EU law), the remaining relevant Guidelines on the supervision of branches of third-country insurance undertakings (herein referred to as 'the Branch Guidelines')1a (as set out in Appendix 1 of this supervisory statement), the PRA statement of policy (SoP) - The Prudential Regulation Authority's approach to insurance branch authorisation and supervision, and the relevant provisions of the Financial Services and Markets Act 2000 (FSMA) at sets out the PRA's expectations of third-country branch undertakings. - 1.2 This statement does not apply to Swiss General Insurers, as defined in the PRA Rulebook, to which different requirements apply pursuant to the Swiss Treaty Agreement (No. 91/370/EEC). - 1.3 [Deleted]. - 1.4 [Deleted]. - 1.5 [Deleted]. - 1.6 Firms should also refer to: - Bank of England and PRA Statement of Policy 'Interpretation of EU Guidelines and Recommendations: Bank of England and PRA approach after the UK's withdrawal from the EU';3 - Supervisory Statement (SS) 1/19 'Non-binding materials: The PRA's approach after the UK's withdrawal from the EU';4 - Supervisory Statement (SS) 2/19 'PRA approach to interpreting reporting and disclosure requirements and regulatory transactions forms after EU withdrawal';5 - Statement of Policy 'Solvency II regulatory reporting waivers';5a - Supervisory Statement (SS) 40/15 'Solvency II: reporting and disclosure';5b and
+The statement replaces Supervisory Statement 10/15 'Solvency II: third-country branches'.1 It should be read alongside the Third Country Branches Part of the Prudential Regulation Authority (PRA) Rulebook, any other rules in the PRA Rulebook that apply to third-country branch undertakings, the relevant European legislation (as it forms part of retained EU law), the European Insurance and Occupational Pension Authority's (EIOPA) third-country branches Guidelines (herein referred to as 'the EIOPA Branch Guidelines') (as at the end of the transition period2), the PRA statement of policy (SoP) - The Prudential Regulation Authority's approach to insurance branch authorisation and supervision, and the relevant provisions of the Financial Services and Markets Act 2000 (FSMA).
+It sets out the PRA's expectations of third-country branch undertakings.

+- 1.2 This statement does not apply to Swiss General Insurers, as defined in the PRA Rulebook, to which different requirements apply pursuant to the Swiss Treaty Agreement (No. 91/370/EEC). - 1.3 [Deleted]. - 1.4 [Deleted]. - 1.5 [Deleted]. - 1.6 Firms should also refer to: - Bank of England and PRA Statement of Policy 'Interpretation of EU Guidelines and Recommendations: Bank of England and PRA approach after the UK's withdrawal from the EU';3 - Supervisory Statement (SS) 1/19 'Non-binding materials: The PRA's approach after the UK's withdrawal from the EU';4 - Supervisory Statement (SS) 2/19 'PRA approach to interpreting reporting and disclosure requirements and regulatory transactions forms after EU withdrawal';5 and - Supervisory statement (SS) 20/16 Solvency II: Reinsurance Counterparty credit risk.^{5c} - 1.7 Any reference to any provision of direct EU legislation is a reference to it as it forms part of retained EU law.